 John Lithgow as Farquaad was also very well done, but that’s to be expected of Lithgow.

 Plot: Zoro’s still in danger of getting executed, but Luffy’s not giving up yet.
-He’s retrieved Zoro’s swords and it’s time to take down Helmeppo and Morgan!
+He’s retrieved Zoro’s swords, and now it’s time to take down Helmeppo and Morgan!

 In the original, the title screen was held on Luffy’s face after the end of the recap where he says that he’ll be King of the Pirates.
 In the dub, the title screen is after Zolo reacts to this and Luffy answers him.
 We also have to include a closeup of Luffy’s face that came from I don’t know where to give the title screen more standing.